 I think there are a lot of general principles.
 The main ones, I would say, are that people often tend to tune things that they see are bad even if they are not important.
-The other thing is that very often there systematic problems because people don’t realize that there is a fundamental principle of all databases, in fact all of computing, which is that starting something is expensive, but once it’s going, it is quite cheap to have it go.
+The other thing is that very often there are systematic problems because people don’t realize that there is a fundamental principle of all databases, in fact all of computing, which is that starting something is expensive, but once it’s going, it is quite cheap to have it continue.
 So for example, reading a sector of a block is almost as expensive as reading the whole block, and so I call that “starting is expensive, but running is cheap”.
 That occurs again and again, so if a person writes a loop in Java, and then emits an SQL query every time through that loop, that’s much worse than one SQL query and then going through the resulting data.

 Another thing is that partitioning is not understood too well.
 So people understand partitioning data over different hardware, but they don’t really understand that there is also temporal partitioning.
 So very often, what you might want to do is, you might want to do some work during the day, and some work during the nighttime.
 And of course, when you say that, people say “well of course”, but it’s not the first thing that comes to people’s mind.
 And so for example, banks send out statements, when they used to send out paper statements, they would send them at 1/20 of the statements everyday.
 And that makes sense.
 It doesn’t matter that you don’t get your statement at the end of the month, it could be on the 12th, who cares as long as you get it every month?
 And similarly, for production databases, one can take advantage of temporal partitioning.
 So I think those are the principles, and surprisingly those principles are almost generative, you can apply them to almost every level of the database, from buffer management, to application design.